machinegurning/machinegurning.github.io/_posts/2018-05-07-bayes_thinking.md

 #### Constructing a beta prior

-Suppose we are interested in the proportion, p, of students that improve their grit score after an intervention.
+Suppose we are interested in the proportion, _p_, of students that improve their grit score after an intervention.
 The function `bayes.select` is a convenient tool for specifying a beta prior based on knowledge of two prior quantiles.
 Suppose my prior median for the proportion of improving students is `0.5` and my 75th percentile is `.6` based on my historical data of students' grit scores the previous year.

 We need to convert this knowledge into a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
 The beta disitribution has two shape parameters (called alpha and beta).
 We use the convenient `beta.select` to work this out for us.
 There are alternative methods to estimating the hyper-parameters of your distribution of interest described in David Robinson's excellent book on [Empirical Bayes](http://varianceexplained.org/r/empirical-bayes-book/).